Before discussing a brand persona, let us explore what a brand or branding is all about.

 Please, note the additional aspects are not in the model but you can do it your way for your brand.(see below).

 To understand the concept better you can ponder over the following model by Aaker.
-I think it’s a good start into the conceptual aspects of a Brand Persona. 🙂 Let’s not get too professorial here but it should help you think about the concept.
-Please, do the thinking on your own or I shall bore you to death.
+I think it’s a good start into the conceptual aspects of a Brand Persona 🙂 I am not getting too professorial here but the model can help you think about the concept better.

 Aaker’s Model of Brand Personality

 The five personality aspects listed by Aaker’s Model provide the basis for an informed discussion on brand persona.
 The model is pretty popular among marketing people.
-Therefore, when I say ‘an informed discussion’, it means between us, the MBA guys 🙂
+Therefore, when I say ‘an informed discussion’, it means between, the MBA guys 🙂 (mostly fake people)

 As a small business, you might use Aaker’s Model to start conceptualizing a brand persona and start with the branding process now.
 Don’t delay.
 You can connect with me anytime, let’s talk about how a brand persona can best be built for your business.